rolamj/ETHAVAXAssessment2/README.md

 3. Multiply your balance by 2x, 3x, 5x, and 10x.

-4. Change the owner of the contract.
+4. Divide your balance by 2.

 ## Getting Started